Ciaran98/multipurposesite/README.md

 Created npm scripts in package.jso
 Created config folder, and default.json, where default variables will be stored
 Created db.js, MongoDB database connection is initialised
 Config folder and its contents not pushed to git as they contain sensitive information
+Initialised Routes and API folder that will contain the routes for the api, these are

+- auth
+- posts
+- products
+- profile
+- transactions
+- users
+  Defined routes in the server.js file